polterguy/phosphorusfive/plugins/p5.web/README.md

       innerValue:Some text
 ```

-However, you save one line of code, and your p5.lambda widget declarations becomes more easily understood and read, since they reflect the HTML
+However, you save one line of code, and your lambda widget declarations becomes more easily understood and read, since they reflect the HTML
-hierarchy the create more directly.
+hierarchy they create more directly.

-Notice, in both of our two examples above, we are using *[p5.web.widgets.create]*, which is an "alias" Active Event to *[p5.web.widgets.create-container]*.

 ### The default HTML elements for widgets

 By default, all create widget Active Events, will use the following HTML elements for rendering the widgets on the client.

-* [p5.web.widgets.create-container] - "div"
+* [create-container-widget] - "div"
-* [p5.web.widgets.create-literal] - "p"
+* [create-literal-widget] - "p"
-* [p5.web.widgets.create-void] - "input"
+* [create-void-widget] - "input"

 This means you can omit the *[element]* arguments if you are creating the above HTML elements.

 ### Creating custom reusable widgets

 To create a custom widget, all you have to do, is to create an Active Event, containing a period (.).
-Then you make sure this Active Event returns exactly _one_ valid widget for a *[widgets]* argument to a container widget.
+Then make sure this Active Event returns exactly _one_ valid widget for a *[widgets]* argument to a container widget.
 Now you
-can use your Active Event as a "widget type".
+can use your Active Event as an extension widget.

 ```
 // This Active Event becomes a "custom widget type"